 How did you get so good at it?

-I played it all the time as a kid and loved it so much that I bought my own Arkanoid machine in 1999.
+I played it a lot as a kid and loved it so much that I bought my own Arkanoid machine in 1999.

 $280 on eBay.